jimmy-little/jimmy-little.github.io/_posts/blog/2016-08-18-search-engine-bias-in-politics.md

 ### Overall Stats for Bing
 ![Bing Stats](https://s3-us-west-2.amazonaws.com/www.jimmylittle.com/post-images/searchenginebias/bingstats.PNG)

-- Trump had only two negatives, but they were "malignant narcissist" and "flying racist"
+- Trump had only two negatives, but they were "malignant narcissist" and "lying racist"
 - Clinton also had 2 negatives, both calling her a liar
 - Johnson and Stein had similar results.
 Mostly policy searches, but a little bent towards fraud or dishonesty.